mitch-perry/GameCom/README.md

 - GutModel/

   Models, code, and output files for reproducing results in Section 4.2 in the main text and Section S.4.2 in the *SI* for the Gut microbiome model.

   - GameCom/

-    Has final data for creating Figure 3 in the main text, as well as the following Jupyter notebooks for creating this data:
+    Has final data for creating Figure 3 in the main text, as well as the following Jupyter notebooks for creating this data.
+    This is the main folder to focus on for running and analyzing GameCom for the nine species gut microbiome community.

     - main.py

       Concise/general implementation of GameCom model (compared to implementation in the EColiModel folder that's specific/hardcoded for the *E. coli.* model.)

     - nine_species_compute_ss_gne.ipynb

       Application of GameCom to gut microbiome model.
 Computes steady state GNE and their stability to biomass perturbations.
+Already-computed steady states used for the figures in the paper are included and can be loaded to just remake figures.

   - ModelFiles/

     .mat files specifying gut microbiome model.

   - SteadyCom/

     - makeNineSpeciesForPython.m

       Create .mat files specifying the community model.

     - simNineSpecies

       Apply SteadyCom to the gut microbiome community.

     - SteadyComSubroutines.m

       Utility functions for the other two files.